mkvenkit/humble_ice/README.md

 ## Acknowledgment

-I'd like to thank [Sivaprash S][3] for his help with PCB design and assembly.
+I'd like to thank [Sivaprakash S][3] for his help with PCB design and assembly.
 I would also like to thank [Venkat Rangan][4] for reviewing the schematic, and for many helpful discussions.